wsu-lug/hello-world/Readme.md

 Steps:

-1. Make sure you're on this repository page.
+1. Make sure you are on this repository page.
 2. Click "fork in the top right corner to fork this repository to your own account.

 ![fork](./.instructions/fork.png)